 - Built to exceed rigorous military performance specifications

-- Has a USGI spec stainless steel spring
+- USGI-spec stainless steel spring

 - Very durable floorplate design

-These magazines come with a standard twenty five round capacity, and in addition to the 6.8 Remington SPC round, you can also load .224 Valkyrie rounds into them as well.
+These magazines come with a standard twenty-five-round capacity, and in addition to the 6.8 Remington SPC round, you can also load .224 Valkyrie rounds into them as well.
 Each magazine is built at the same factory as the Bushmaster magazine, and to exceed the standard mil-spec standards.

 The D&H Industries 6.8 SPC magazine is an overall excellent option and a superb value.
-Each of their magazines are high quality and built to survive the various torture tests they are run through.
+Each of their magazines are built to survive the various torture tests they are run through.
 The fact that these magazines can also chamber and shoot the .224 Valkyrie round is an added bonus.

 - Durable anti-tilt follower